 Philadelphia combined sewer system

-If you're moving to Philadelphia from the suburbs or another city, there's a good chance nobody told you this yet... the house you're buying very likely has a combined sewer system.
+If you're moving to Philadelphia from the suburbs or another city, there's a good chance nobody told you this yet.
+The house you're buying very likely has a combined sewer system.
 That means the rainwater draining off your roof flows through the same underground pipes as the wastewater from your toilets and sinks.

 What Is a Combined Sewer System?

 Philadelphia launched its Green City, Clean Waters program back in 2011 specifically to reduce these overflow events over time.
-It's a long-term investment in green infrastructure, and it's been making a difference.
+It's a long-term investment in green infrastructure, and it's been making a measurable difference.
 The initiative is on track to meet its pollution reduction goals by 2036.

 Why Philadelphia Is Built This Way

-Philadelphia is one of the oldest major cities in the country, and density like ours doesn't come without consequences.
+Philadelphia is one of the oldest major cities in the country, and that history has consequences.
 When most of this city's housing stock was constructed, combined sewers were the standard approach.
-According to the EPA, "There are approximately 700 communities in the United States that have combined sewer systems and experience combined sewer overflow (CSO) discharges.
-These communities are mostly located in the northeast and around the Great Lakes."
-There was no practical alternative for managing stormwater in a tightly packed urban grid at the time many of these communities were built.
+According to the EPA, there are approximately 700 communities in the United States with combined sewer systems, concentrated mostly in the Northeast and around the Great Lakes.
+There was no practical alternative for managing stormwater in a tightly packed urban grid at the time these neighborhoods were built.
 Where else was the water supposed to go?

 What This Means for You as a Buyer